 What Does Texas Law Say About Who Gets Custody of the Fur Babies?

 - Was the pet neglected while under the care of either party?

-- What are the work schedules of each person?
+- What are the work and travel schedules of each person?

 - Does one party have custody of a child who is close to the pet?